john-itcsolutions/cheirrs/README.md

 `juju run-action docker-registry/0 push image=dpage/pgadmin4 pull=True --wait`

-NOTE: MUCH OF THE FOLLOWING TEXT CAN BE AVOIDED IF YOU SIMPLY CHOOSE TO DEPLOY SMART-WEB DIRECTLY FROM THE CHEIRRS REPO. ie, from "cheirrs" directory (we are deploying to the kubernetes-worker/0), as follows (note that these kubernetes containers are separate from the docker containers just built):
+NOTE: MUCH OF THE FOLLOWING TEXT CAN BE AVOIDED IF YOU SIMPLY CHOOSE TO DEPLOY SMART-WEB DIRECTLY FROM THE CHEIRRS REPO. ie, from "cheirrs" directory (we are deploying to the kubernetes-worker/0), as follows (note that these kubernetes containers are separate from the docker container just built):

-1. `docker tag smart <your-docker-repo-name>/smart:v0.01`

-2.

-3. `juju deploy ./smart-web --to 7 --series  focal --force`
+1. `juju deploy ./smart-web --to 7 --series  focal --force`

         (This is kubernetes-worker/0)

-4. `juju deploy ./pgadmin4 --to 8 --series  focal --force`
+2. `juju deploy ./pgadmin4 --to 8 --series  focal --force`

         (This is kubernetes-worker/1)